nadarasarbahavan/nadarasarbahavan.github.io/_pages/about.md

 **model calibration**.

-I trained as a biomedical engineer with deep roots in **computer architecture, digital systems, and signal processing** — designing processors on FPGAs, building hardware abstractions, processing biosignals, and reasoning about systems from the transistor up.
-This brought me to the interface between humans and digital systems — a domain where the hardest problems are not technical but *ontological*.
+I trained as a biomedical engineer with deep roots in **computer architecture, digital systems, and signal processing**, designing processors on FPGAs, building hardware abstractions, processing biosignals, and reasoning about systems from the transistor up.
+This brought me to the interface between humans and digital systems, most concretely in my work on **measuring presence in virtual reality using EEG**, where the question was deceptively simple: can a machine tell whether a person believes they are somewhere they are not?
+A domain where the hardest problems are not technical but *ontological*.
 Unlike deterministic engineering systems, where correctness is verifiable and failure modes are enumerable, human perception is irreducibly subjective: experiences that are real to the person having